Search

 With mutual funds, you can generally sell your holdings on any day that the markets are open for trading.
 The amount you receive depends on how the fund has performed since your purchase.
 Some mutual funds have additional restrictions, so be sure to research your holdings before buying or selling.

-Meanwhile, deferred annuities often allow you to withdraw funds at any time, however, the insurance company may assess a surrender charge if the money has not met a specified holding period.
+Meanwhile, deferred annuities often allow you to withdraw funds at any time.
+However, the insurance company may assess a surrender charge if the money has not met a specified holding period.
 A surrender charge period is typically for a number of years.

 Many contracts allow you to withdraw up to 10% each year free of any surrender charges, so you might only pay surrender charges on the amount that exceeds your "free" amount.
-Recall that variable annuity subaccounts are invested in the market.
+Just remember that variable annuity subaccounts are invested in the market.
 This means that the value of your variable annuity withdrawals is impacted by how the subaccounts have performed.

 Before requesting a withdrawal from an annuity, get familiar with your product's features and guarantees.
 For instance, if your contract includes a lifetime income guarantee or similar riders, excess withdrawals can reduce the amount of guaranteed income available to you in future years.